 Green iguanas have extremely sharp nails that are handy for climbing trees in the wild but can make handling them difficult (and painful).
 Getting into the habit of regularly trimming your iguana's nails will make handling them a lot easier and less stressful for your reptile.

 Steps to Trim Iguana Nails

 - Wrap your iguana in the towel (like a burrito) leaving one foot out to be trimmed.
 Hold your iguana with your left hand if you are right-handed (and vice versa if you are left-handed).
 You may need a holder if your iguana is wiggly or too large for you to comfortably and safely restrain alone.

 - Examine the claws closely.
 There is a thicker part of the nail with a pink vessel inside of it (the quick) and then a thinner curved part of the nail.
 Only trim a small bit off of the thinner part.
 It is better to trim a little bit off frequently than try to trim a lot off at one time.
 You want to avoid cutting the nail too short and making your iguana bleed.
 Iguanas need their nails to walk and climb otherwise they will just slip.
-If you accidentally trim the nail too short be sure to quickly stop the bleeding with the styptic powder.
-That toe may be a little sensitive for a short period of time.
+If you accidentally trim the nail too short, be sure to quickly stop the bleeding with the styptic powder.
+That toe may be a little sensitive for a short time.

-- Repeat this with the rest of nails, taking a break if your iguana gets too upset.
-If your iguana will only allow you to trim one or two nails a day that is alright.
+- Repeat this with the rest of the nails, taking a break if your iguana gets too upset.
+If your iguana will only allow you to trim one or two nails a day, that is alright.
 Keep working with the iguana until it is comfortable with the process and allows you to trim all nails in one short sitting.

 - Trim your iguana's nails every two to three weeks or as needed.